Société de l'assurance automobile du Québec

 Public transit

 Taking the bus or the metro, when possible, makes things easier.
-A tip: check the schedule ahead of time.
+Be sure to check the schedule ahead of time.

 Taxi or rideshare service

-Remunerated passenger transportation services are diverse, efficient, modern and safe for users.
-Hail a vehicle by phone, using a mobile app or directly in the street!
+Remunerated passenger transportation services (taxi, Uber, Lyft, etc.) are diverse, efficient, modern and safe.
+Hail a vehicle by phone, using a mobile app or on the street!

 Drive-home services

-Operation Red Nose is offered during the holidays, whereas Tolérance Zéro and other drive-home services are offered throughout the year in various regions of the province.
+Operation Red Nose is offered during the holidays, and Tolérance Zéro and other drive-home services are offered throughout the year in various Québec regions.

-These services are inexpensive, and ensure that your car is in the driveway the next morning!
+These services are inexpensive and ensure that your car is in your driveway the next morning!

 Designated driver

 A designated driver is not the one who has had the least to drink.
-He or she is the one who has not had a drop of alcohol nor taken any drugs.
+They are the one who has not had a drop of alcohol nor taken any drugs.

 A few tips

-• When you are the designated driver, drive safely and remind your passengers that buckling up is important.
+• When you are the designated driver, drive safely and remind your passengers to buckle up.
 This is for the sake of everyone’s safety.

 • In a group, take turns being the designated driver.